Wondering about the best way to crate train your puppy or adult dog? Or if you should even bother?

 - Place cozy blankets and favorite toys inside the crate with the door wide open and allow your puppy to explore it on their own.
 If they don’t enter the crate, toss in a few treats to encourage further exploration.

 - Feed your puppy their meals in the crate.
-If your puppy is still nervous about entering the crate, place the bowl closer to the opening for the first feeding and gradually move it farther into the crate.
+If your puppy or dog is still nervous about entering the crate, you can place their food bowl outside of the open crate to help them get more comfortable over time.
+Slowly begin moving the food bowl closer to the crate each meal, and eventually into the crate, as they are comfortable.

 - As your pup becomes comfortable eating inside the crate, you can close the door to the crate during feeding.
 Be sure to open the door as soon as your pup is finished.